renatofdds/aidermacs/README.md

 - Quick access to complex instructions

 The file is automatically recognized and enables Aidermacs minor mode with the above keybindings.

-### Dynamic Model Selection

-Aidermacs provides intelligent model selection that automatically detects and integrates with multiple AI providers:

-- Automatically fetches available models from supported providers (OpenAI, Anthropic, DeepSeek, Google Gemini, OpenRouter)
-- Caches model lists for quick access
-- Supports both popular pre-configured models and dynamically discovered ones
-- Handles API keys and authentication automatically
-- Provides model compatibility checking

-To change models:
-1. Use `M-x aidermacs-change-model` or press `o` in the transient menu
-2. Select from either:
-   - Popular pre-configured models (fast)
-   - Dynamically fetched models from all supported providers (comprehensive)

-The system will automatically filter models to only show ones that are:
-- Supported by your current Aider version
-- Available through your configured API keys
-- Compatible with your current workflow

 ## Aidermacs vs aider.el